Global citizenship education: Competences

 The development of these competencies increasingly relies on innovative teaching strategies.
 For example, "interactive, digital learning environments that merge academic literacies with cross-cultural communication skills" can help students engage with global issues in meaningful ways by combining critical thinking with cross-cultural understanding.
+However, most global citizenship programmes tend to not explicitly link their specific programme activities to their intended programme outcomes, which limits robust outcome assessment of these important education programmes.